AIDevBytes/LLava-Image-Analyzer/readme.md

 # LLava Image Analyzer

-This repo is a companion to the YouTube video <a href="https://youtu.be/1IosVm-OERs">Ollama & LLava | Build a FREE Image Analyzer Chatbot Using Ollama, LLava & Streamlit!</a>
+This repo is a companion to the YouTube video <a href="https://youtu.be/1IosVm-OERs">Llava, Ollama and Streamlit | Create POWERFUL Image Analyzer Chatbot for FREE - Windows & Mac</a>

 ### Cloning starter_project Branch